aertslab/iterative_peak_filtering/README.md

      - *Extend peak summits*
      - *Remove peaks overlapping blacklisted regions*
      - *Iteratively filter out less significant peaks that overlap with a more significant one*
+     - *Normalize peaks*
-   - Then combine final output file for all samples (iteratively filtered peaks output) and run *"Iteratively filter out less significant peaks that overlap with a more significant one"* step on the combined peaks of multiple samples.
+   - Then combine final output file for all samples (normalized peaks output) and run *"Iteratively filter out less significant peaks that overlap with a more significant one"* step on the combined peaks of multiple samples.